KErez/yassi/README.md

 ## Introducing Facades
 One of the key concept of Yassi is to make the store lean and simple.
 To do so I created Yassi's Facades.

-The idea is that I encourage users to use the store (via yassit) only for core data items and any manipulations or combinations of these properties should come in the form of Facades.
+The idea of facades is to encourage users to use the store (via yassit) only for core data items and any derived properties should come in the form of Facades.

- In Yassi, properties are stored by the owner thus the owner object may change their values.
+ In Yassi, properties are stored by the owner thus only the owner object may change their values.
 Facades are stored properties that does not have an owner and therefore cannot change directly (to be precise, they have owner but it is privately owned by Yassi).

  Instead Facades listen to changes on one or more stored properties and triggers a function provided by the user on that changes to